Water Quality Reports

 Who is Who & Who Does What?

-Fort Worth and the Tarrant Regional Water District provide much of North Texas with safe and reliable water, and raw water, respectively.
-Through conservation efforts, each play a role in making sure we have enough water for the future.
+Fort Worth and the Tarrant Regional Water District provide much of North Texas with high-quality and reliable water, and raw water, respectively.
+Through conservation efforts, each entity plays a role in making sure we have enough water for the future.
 Both are committed to conserving our natural resources.

 Fort Worth Water

-FWW provides drinking water, wastewater and reclaimed water services to its roughly 280,000 accounts and one or more of those services to 38 wholesale customers.
-In Fiscal Year 2021, the city purchased 76.3 billion gallons of raw water from TRWD to treat for drinking and other uses.
+Fort Worth Water provides drinking water, wastewater and reclaimed water services to its roughly 297,000 accounts and one or more of those services to 38 wholesale customers.
+In Fiscal Year 2023, the city purchased 81.8 billion gallons of raw water from TRWD to treat for drinking and other uses.

 Tarrant Regional Water District

-TRWD provides raw water to 70 customers, including Fort Worth.
-The district owns Bridgeport, Cedar Creek, Eagle Mountain lakes, and Richland-Chambers Reservoir.
-The district owns 250 miles of pipeline that transports raw water from the lakes east of Dallas to Tarrant County.
+TRWD provides raw water to 70 customers, including Fort Worth which accounts for 60% of TRWD's raw water demand.
+The district owns Lake Bridgeport, Cedar Creek Lake, Eagle Mountain Lake, and Richland-Chambers Reservoir.
+The district owns and operates 250 miles of pipeline that transport raw water from the lakes east of Dallas to Tarrant County.

 The Texas Commission on Environmental Quality completed an assessment of Fort Worth’s source waters.
 TCEQ classified the risk to our source waters as high for most contaminants.